cooklang/spec/proposals/0003-front-matter.md

 Also, alternative is to put effort and develop on current ad-hoc metadata syntax, but why would anyone want to do that when syntax is familar to everyone and parsers are already written?

+We also discussed an option to support multiple formats at the same time (YAML/TOML/JSON) but decided to stick with YAML only for simplicity.

 ## Acknowledgments